Jayjay Helterbrand: Professional career

 He played one game for the Batangas Blades in the Metropolitan Basketball Association before signing with the Barangay Ginebra Kings in March 2000.
 He was recruited by Ginebra through coach Ron Jacobs to play back up for Bal David as preparation to supplant him in the starting lineup.

-Helterbrand started being noticed when he began coming into the game with eventual 2001 PBA Rookie of the Year Mark Caguioa.
-Their exciting play led to them being called as the "Bandana Brothers" for the headbands they wear during games.
-During the 2004 PBA season, the fantastic duo were tagged as "The Fast and The Furious," the moniker has since been used to describe them.
-His tandem with Mark Caguioa is one of the most popular and arguably the best backcourt tandem in the league history.
+Helterbrand gained attention after frequently entering games alongside, Mark Caguioa, with the pair becoming known as the "Bandana Brothers" because of the headbands they wore during games.
+During the 2004 PBA season, the duo was also nicknamed "The Fast and the Furious" because of their style of play.
+Their partnership has been regarded as one of the league's most notable backcourt tandems.

 In 2003, he went back to the States after his first contract with Ginebra expired and negotiation for a new one fell through.
 He came back at the start of 2004 and was a major contributor in the team's back-to-back championships that year.

 Injury sidelined him for five months at the start of 2005 but has mainly recovered and even won two MVP awards for the year, the Brunei Cup and the 2005 PBA All-Stars.
 He is considered to be one of the best point guards in the league.

 After he returned to Ginebra, he quickly made an impact and was named the Comeback Player of the Year by the PBA Press Corps.
 He assumed the starting point guard chores after Bal David got injured and was subsequently released.
 He was also named MVP in Team Pilipinas' victorious run in the Sultan Cup in Brunei.

 In 2008, he was again included in the RP Training Pool headed by Coach Yeng Guiao.

 In 2009, Helterband was awarded the Best Player of the Fiesta Conference for leading the Kings to the finals, and he eventually won the Season MVP.
 However, the Team Pilipinas couldn't elevate to a much higher finish as they lost to the Korean national team in the battle for 7th place in the 2009 FIBA Asia Championship.
 An unusual Helterbrand finished his stint with a 1–11 from the three point area.

 On June 8, 2009, he was awarded the 2008–2009 PBA season MVP, his first MVP award as a professional since entering the league in 2000.

 In August 2015, Helterbrand announced his retirement from the game of basketball at the end of the 2015–16 PBA season.
 However, after Ginebra won the 2016 Governors' Cup, he announced that he will play for one more season.
 After the 2016–17 PBA season concluded, Helterbrand announced his retirement after Ginebra winning the 2017 Governor's Cup championship.